khmorad/recipeMakerAI/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/your-feature-name`).
 5. Create a new Pull Request.

-## Known Limitations

-- **Ingredient Detection**: The current object detection functionality utilizes a YOLO pretrained model, which has limitations in accurately detecting a wide range of ingredients.
-It performs well with certain ingredients such as carrots, broccoli, and oranges, but struggles with others.
-We are actively working to improve detection accuracy by fine-tuning a VGG16 model.
-This process involves combining datasets from Kaggle to create a more comprehensive dataset that includes a broader range of ingredients.
-The goal is to enhance the model's ability to predict a wider variety of ingredients more reliably.

-- **Ongoing Work**: To address these limitations, we are working on a Colab notebook to fine-tune the VGG16 model.
-You can track the progress and access the notebook here: [Colab Notebook](https://colab.research.google.com/drive/1bT40bcBfwCy1rbB_OFP9M0LJhLYyjVtE?usp=sharing).

 ## License